marjash/DataGenerator/README.md

 # About

-This progect creates random objects using reflaection
+This progect creates random objects using reflection

 ## Usage